gwu-libraries/sfm-ui/docs/development.rst

 Killing, removing, and building in development
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Killing a container while cause the process in the container to be stopped.
+Killing a container will cause the process in the container to be stopped.
 Running the container again will cause process to be re-started.
 Generally, you will kill and run a development container to get the process to be run with changes you've made to the code.